Health and Wellbeing Board

 - improve and protect the Borough's health

 - improve the health of the most in need

 - ensure a joined-up approach to the planning and delivery of services aimed at improving health and wellbeing

-The HWB oversees the development of Joint Strategic Needs Assessments.
-The JSNA is a tool to inform and guide the planning and delivery of health, wellbeing, social care and related services within Stockton-on-Tees.
-Partnership working is an essential component to the JSNA, bringing together a range of stakeholders with a shared interest in a topic area to stimulate positive action for the residents of the Borough.
+The board oversees the development of Joint Strategic Needs Assessments (JSNA), a tool to inform and guide the planning and delivery of health, wellbeing, social care and related services within Stockton-on-Tees.
+Partnership working is an essential component to JSNAs, bringing together a range of stakeholders with a shared interest to stimulate positive action for the residents of the Borough.

-The Health and Wellbeing Board will review its Terms of Reference annually to ensure all objectives are being met and to continue to promote strong work with relevant partners.
+Terms of reference are reviewed each year to ensure all objectives are being met and to continue to promote strong work with relevant partners.

 Joint Health and Wellbeing Strategy

 Our Joint Health and Wellbeing Strategy identifies key priorities and approaches over a five year period to improve health and reduce health inequalities.
 For 2019-23 these are:

 - all children and families get the best start in life